rokath/tip/docs/TipUserManual.md

 2|4|6
 2|5|6

-Algorithm:
+- Algorithm:
-idxE = 0
+  - idxE = 0
-If idxS >= idxE add idx in this line if any idxE < idxS, this idx cannot open a new line, ergo: find smallest idxE.
-All idxS < smallest idxE open a new line or several. for each line we have idxE. find idxS ...
+  - If idxS >= idxE add idx in this line
+  - if any idxE < idxS, this idx cannot open a new line, ergo:
+  - find smallest idxE.
+All idxS < smallest idxE open a new line or several.
+  - for each line we have idxE. find idxS ...

-all idxS can start a new line
+- all idxS can start a new line
-find smallest idxE
+  - find smallest idxE
-all lines with idxS > smallest idxE are deleted for each line:
+  -'all lines with idxS > smallest idxE are deleted
+  - for each line:
-    all idS > idxE can fork line
+    - all idS > idxE can fork line
-    for forked lines:
+    - for forked lines:
-        find smallest idxE
+        - find smallest idxE
-	all lines with idxS > smallest idxE are deleted
+	- all lines with idxS > smallest idxE are deleted

+ maybe:
+  - find smallest idxE
+  - all idxS < idxE can start a new line
+  - repeat
+    - forceach line, find smallest idxE for all idxS > line idxE
+    - fork with all idxE < idxS && idxS < smallest idxE
+    - goto repeat